harvard-library/ClassRequestTool/README.md

 2. Create a .env file for your environment.
 Copy the example text file `env-example.txt` and rename it to `.env`.
 Read [Environment variables](#environment-variables) and [Database configuration](#database-configuration) for more information.
 3. To add your initial customizations, create a `config/customization.yml` file based on [config/customization.yml.example](config/customization.yml.example).
 4. Create a mailer file `config/mailer.yml.erb` file on [config/mailer.yml.example](config/mailer.yml.example).
 5. Create a `config/database.yml` file based on [config/database.yml.postgres](config/database.yml.postgres).
-There are no changes required to the database.yml file since it reads the environment variables in the `.env` file for the database connection.
+  * The database.yml reads the environment variables in the `.env` file for the database connection.
+It is recommended to use only one database configuration at a time (remove the other instances 'test' and 'production' from the database.yml file).
+This is to avoid issues that seem to happen when there are multiple databases defined in the configuration file simultaneously.
 6. Read the instructions in [Database Connection](#database-connection) to create a local database or connect to an existing remote database

 ### Database Connection